 By Anthony J. Bradley and Mark P. McDonald (2011)

 When it comes to social media, most businesses do what co-author Anthony Bradley calls “Provide and Pray.”
 They throw their information online and hope to God the community forms around it.
 Bradley, a former guest of the show and a blogger and a Group Vice President with Gartner Research, says in his book that social media is more than a marketing tool.
 Through Mass Collaboration, social media enables businesses to find value through collaborative product design, crowd sourcing or new ways of product delivery provided directly by the customer.
 This strategy guide from 2011 is a must for IT practitioners who want to find purpose in social media.

-Enter the CIO Talk Radio New Year, New Book Contest now!
+Enter the CIO Talk Network New Year, New Book Contest now!